SvenKratz/CarND-LaneLines-P1/README.md

 This repository contains all my source code and output in completion of project 1 of the Udacity self-driving car nanodegree.

-The repository contains the following pertinent files and folders
+The repository contains the following pertinent files and folders:

 - `P1.ipynb` is the main file where the source code for the project is located and output videos are viewable via a web browser
 - `writeup.md` is a markdown document that contains the writeup for this project